 1. Torgny, the most beautiful village in Ardennes, Belgium

-When you enter Torgny, also known as the southernmost village of Belgium, you might feel like in Southern France for a second.
+When you enter Torgny in Gaume region, also known as the southernmost village of Belgium, you might feel like in Southern France for a second.
 Nestled in one of the most remote, southern corners in Belgium, close to the French border, Torgny is famous for its Mediterranean-like charm.

 Indeed the hand-hewn stones, colorful flowers growing along the ochre-coloured house fronts with their red curved tiles, rather remind Southern France than Wallonia, Belgium.